 - Data loss on SSD can also happen as a result of Controller failure.

 Challenges in SSD Recovery:

-Unlike the hard disk drives SSD’s and Flash Memory have diverse challenges for data recovery.
-The SSD’s have complex data structures that vary from individual brands to the specialized controller chips and other SSD specific parameters.
-Here are a few points that present a challenge for SSD recovery:-
+Unlike hard disk drives, SSDs and Flash Memory have diverse challenges in terms of data recovery.
+SSDs have complex data structures that vary from individual brands to specialized controller chips and other SSD-specific parameters.
+Here are a few points that present a challenge for SSD recovery: